isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The rule against global variables applies to namespace scope variables as well.

 **Alternative**: If you use global (more generally namespace scope data) to avoid copying, consider passing the data as an object by const reference.
-Another solution is to define the data as the state of some objects and the operations as member functions.
+Another solution is to define the data as the state of some object and the operations as member functions.

-**Warning**: Beware of data races: if one thread can access nonlocal data (or data passed by reference) while another thread execute the callee, we can have a data race.
+**Warning**: Beware of data races: If one thread can access nonlocal data (or data passed by reference) while another thread executes the callee, we can have a data race.
 Every pointer or reference to mutable data is a potential data race.

 ##### Note